 Maiwase Tembo ’15, a biology major and neuroscience major, won the First Prize in the undergraduate research competition for presenting her endocytosis regulation of alpha-synuclein at the 2013 Great Lakes Chapter American Society of Pharmaceutical and Experimental Therapeutics meeting (June 14, 2013).
 More recently, she has also won the Third Prize in the undergraduate research competition at the 2014 Chicago Society for Neuroscience meeting meeting (April 4, 2014).
-Wase is planning for a future career in medicine and research.
+Wase is planning for a PhD degree in neuroscience after graduation.

 Katrina Campbell ’14, a biology major and neuroscience minor, won the Second Prize in the undergraduate research competition for presenting her Richter fellowship initiated research at the 2012 Great Lakes Chapter American Society of Pharmaceutical and Experimental Therapeutics meeting (June 19, 2012).
 Katie is planning to apply for a PhD program in biology/neuroscience after a gap year where she is working as an NIH-IRTA fellow at the NIH-NIAID Rocky Mountain Labs in Hamilton, MT researching prion disease biology with Dr. Byron Caughey.

 Natalie Kukulka ’13, a biology and neuroscience graduate, has received a 2013 Parkinson’s Disease Foundation summer grant (one of 15 awards from a national pool of 60+ applications from medical, graduate, and undergraduate students).
 She also won the Third Prize in the undergraduate research competition for presenting her Richter fellowship initiated research at the 2013 Chicago Society for Neuroscience meeting meeting (March 7, 2013).
-Natalie is planning to be a physician and is currently working at Northwestern Memorial Hospital doing biomedical research in urology.
+Natalie has applied to medical school and is currently working at Northwestern Memorial Hospital doing biomedical research in urology.

 Madhavi Senagolage ’12, a biology senior with minors in neuroscience and chemistry from Colombo Sri Lanka, has received a competitive 2011 FUN (Faculty for Undergraduate Neuroscience) Undergraduate Travel Award to present her senior thesis research at the annual Society for Neuroscience Meeting to be held in Washington (DC) from November 11-16.
 At this meeting, she presented a science education poster on Eukaryon as its Publication Board Chair.
 She also co-presented with Daniella Brutman ’12 another science education poster on the 2010 Brain Awareness Week at Lake Forest College.
 Previously, she received the 2nd Prize at the 2011 Chicago Society for Neuroscience meeting.
 She was also awarded a undergraduate research travel award from the American Society of Cell Biology (ASCB) to present her Parkinson’s disease project on endocytosis at the 2010 ASCB meeting in Philadelphia (Dec 11-14).
 Madhavi is currently pursuing a PhD in biology at Northwestern University.